Rafz: Demographics

 In the 2007 election the most popular party was the SVP which received 44% of the vote.
 The next three most popular parties were the SPS (18.3%), the CSP (10.2%) and the Green Party (8.9%).

 The age distribution of the population (As of 2000) is children and teenagers (0–19 years old) make up 28.5% of the population, while adults (20–64 years old) make up 59.9% and seniors (over 64 years old) make up 11.7%.
 In Rafz about 79.5% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Rafz has an unemployment rate of 1.95%.
 As of 2005, there were 150 people employed in the primary economic sector and about 38 businesses involved in this sector.
 The secondary sector employs 459 people and there are 40 businesses in this sector.
 The tertiary sector employs 536 people, with 91 businesses in this sector.

 Historical population

 The historical population is given in the following chart:

 Transport

-Rafz railway station is the terminus of Zurich S-Bahn line S9 from Zurich, and an intermediate stop on the S22 between Bülach and Schaffhausen.
+Rafz railway station is the terminus of Zürich S-Bahn line S9 from Zürich, and an intermediate stop on the S22 between Bülach and Schaffhausen.
 It is a 38-minute ride from Zürich Hauptbahnhof.